LWaien/Waitlist/README.md

 # Admin Endpoints

 All Admin endpoints are to be used by hypothetical restaurant staff.
 Requests are designed to manage a queue of customers waiting to be seated.
 All Admin endpoints require an `adminkey` to be passed as a part of the JSON body.
 This key is currently set to "apipassword," but a feature that allows the admin to update their password will be added soon.
 Admin endpoints are preceded by a lowercase "admin" to denote their authorization status.
+Please note tha the emailing function is working but disabled due to security reasons.
+(The email service can be made functional by providing an email authorization key)

 ## `POST /adminJoinWaitlist`